 Unless your life is in danger, and I’ve never heard of that with any EFL teacher’s job situation, man up and either pay the money you owe or stick to the contract and finish the job.

 If the problems are not able to be solved and your school is horrendous

 Although I say pulling a ‘midnight run’ is not the professional thing to do, I am also the first to admit there are definitely some cases that warrant it.
 Some EFL schools are truly horrendous, some bosses are abusive, and some situations are so bad you may just slit your wrists if you don’t get out soon.

 Make sure you get your paycheck first – If this situation is your situation, and be honest don’t lie, then you will need to make sure you get your paycheck before you quit.

 One teacher I know who was new to Thailand managed to get herself in a situation where she was being paid peanuts by an abusive European language school owner, was being lied to at every turn, had been told she would be ‘reported to the labor department’ if she quit (by a language school owner who was hiring her illegally – yep, I believe that one), and that she wouldn’t receive her last two-week paycheck if she decided to resign.

 Vacate your apartment – Some EFL jobs do come with an apartment.
-If you have a vindictive, abusive boss and you’re planning on quitting, you should make sure you have moved all your belongings to another place and vacated your apartment before you do.
-After all, finding a nice apartment is easy to do.
+If you have a vindictive, abusive boss and you need to get away from him, you should make sure you have moved all your belongings to another place and vacated your apartment before you quit your EFL job.
+After all, finding a nice apartment is easy enough to do.

 If you don’t, that same vindictive, abusive boss could have your belongings lying out on the street by the time you get back home.